 Millermatic 211 can also be powered by a generator, which is great for those that need to work at remote welding sites.
 However, make sure that the generator has enough power.

 The Quick Select Drive Roll system was designed to make it fast easy switching from MIG welding to flux-cored welding.
 The drive roll features three separate grooves – two for different sizes of solid wire and one for the flux-cored wire.
 To switch from one to the other, all you have to do is push in and rotate the drive roll until it reaches the desired setting.

 The technology automatically detects whether a MIG gun or a spool gun is connected.
 So there’s no time wasting or any hassle with having to use a switch.

 Steady Drive System

 The welder features a newly designed drive system that is made from cast-aluminum instead of the low quality plastic.
 This makes it rugged enough to withstand a lot of abuse.
 Moreover, it has an angled design with a calibrated tension knob, so the system feeds the wire in a smooth and even way.

 This is Miller’s patented start technology.
 It ensures the smoothest and spatter-free start.
 It’s the cleanest weld start you’ll find on the market of small MIG welders.

 Efficient Cooling System

 The Fan-On-Demand system allows to save on electricity costs and prolong the lifespan of the machine.
 As the name implies, it starts up the fan only when needed.
-So as a result, there’s reduced background noise, less energy wasted and less contaminants pulled into the machine in the process.
+So as a result, there is reduced background noise, less energy wasted and fewer contaminants pulled into the machine in the process.

 - 8 in spool size.